 Our dedicated Social Justice Center (SJC) and other on-campus organizations—like EBONI, Emerson’s Black Organization with Natural Interest; EAGLE, Emerson’s Advancement Group for Love and Expression (LGBTQIA+); First Gen E-M (first-generation and low-income); Theyta (non-binary); Amigos (Latinx); and more—promote cultural awareness, inclusivity, anti-racism, and advocacy throughout the Emerson community.
 Community partnerships with over 70 local organizations allow students to look beyond our campus and do their part in making the world a better place.

-Elma Lewis Center for Civic Engagement, Learning, and Research
+Elma Lewis Center for Community Engagement

 As part of the SJC at Emerson, the Elma Lewis Center is committed to embodying and advancing social justice for the purpose of individual and collective liberation, working with compassion and enduring solidarity.
 The ELC is named in honor of Elma Lewis ’43, one of Boston’s most important Black female luminaries in the arts, education, and civil rights work.

 EmersonWRITES is an urban creative writing program offering free college-style workshops to students grades 8–12 enrolled in a Greater Boston public or charter school.
 Our teachers are graduate students in Emerson’s MFA/MA programs in writing and publishing and have been trained to teach college-level writing in the award-winning Writing Studies/First-Year Writing Program.
 EmersonWRITES is guided by the principle that writing is essential to intellectual engagement, self-representation, and access to opportunity.
 Our program seeks to foster individual voice and empowerment through the written word.

 Annual Teach-In On Race